 The band was not shy about the events surrounding most of this album’s concept – a traveller handed a death sentence – and many of the band have had to deal with the loss of family members.
 The band in the ‘making of’ videos that were released to YouTube said during those clips that the band have always written with what you know, and talked about some of the previous album’s concepts.

 This album, for the mos part, is a really enjoyable listen.
 It’s fun, it’s groovy and, most of all, there are plenty of riffs to digest.
 It’s true when they said that Bill was on fire with this album!
 Only three tracks out stretch that 4-minute mark (“Stormbreather”, “Roots Remain” and “Jaguar God” – the last two minutes of that track, wow, what an ending!
-Those riffs!) and most of the other tracks stay in that 3- and 4-minute threshold.
-Again, I feel that this is band trying to stay accessible whilst trying to hark back to their old selves; I can feel much compromise in the band’s songwriting.
+Those riffs!) and most of the other tracks stay in that three- and four-minute threshold.
+Again, I feel that this is the band trying to stay accessible whilst trying to hark back to their old selves; I can feel much compromise in the band’s songwriting.

 Emperor Of Sand is an enjoyable Mastodon record, but at the outset now I feel that this album that will really need time to explore and not just an offhand first-time-listen album.
 It’s a grower, not a shower, as some other reviewers might say.
 This is truly a Mastodon album through-and-through and, for that, I rate it very highly.